lime7git/micromouse/README.md

 Project of a micromouse type mobile robot based on STM32 and designed PCB used as a chasis.
 It is my Master's Degree thesis at The Kielce University of Technology.

 Project involve robot hardware and software design, build a small maze where robot will be tested and program a maze simulator windows application to test and compare different maze search alghoritms.
 The simulator is created with Qt 6 libary and Qt Creator IDE.
 Hardware design was created with EasyEDA.
-Robot's software was written in C language in Keil uVision5 IDE.
+Robot's software was written in C programming language in Keil uVision5 IDE.

 ![image5](https://user-images.githubusercontent.com/88197474/166207429-0b169141-2661-4d89-8a53-ffa148ccd0f4.jpg)